← Back to Blog

 After the item is inspected, it's either restocked, resold, or discarded.
 Only then is the refund issued, and inventory updated.
 This entire process can drag on for up to two weeks, while automated systems can complete similar tasks in minutes.
 To put this into perspective, returning a $50 item can cost a retailer approximately $33 when factoring in shipping, labor, and restocking expenses.

 Consider Travelpro, a luggage manufacturer, as an example.
-In April 2025, they revealed that their manual return process required customer service staff to dedicate about 20 minutes per return for tasks like generating labels and completing paperwork.
-After switching to automation, that time dropped to just 90 seconds per return - a staggering 92.5% improvement in efficiency.
+In April 2026, they revealed that their manual return process required customer service staff to dedicate about 20 minutes per return for tasks like generating labels and completing paperwork.
+After switching to automation, that time dropped dramatically - a staggering improvement in efficiency.

 While the steps in manual returns might seem orderly, they create several bottlenecks that slow everything down.